Pet food subscription vs store formula

 If that difference is positive, the subscription costs more than buying from the store.
 If it is negative, the subscription saves money.
 If it is close to zero, the two options are nearly tied and non-price factors such as convenience or food preference may become the deciding issue.

-The break-even idea can also be expressed mathematically.
+The pet food break-even point can also be expressed mathematically.
 When the store cost per meal is greater than the subscription cost per meal, the monthly meal count at which the subscription catches up can be written as:

 Formula: N_break = C_sub / (C_st - C_s)